Confidence Through Clarity - Crafting an ATS-Friendly Resume

 Active Listening is Key: As you would do at the networking event, pay attention to the way that the interviewer asks the questions.
 Show active listening by nodding and making eye contact so that they will feel supported.
 Also make sure you understand the question completely before you give your own opinion.

 Prepare Questions: Prepare a list of frequently asked questions in the interviews.
 Also write their best answers based on your strengths and resume.
 Also follow job interview advice and keep some questions that can be asked at the end of an interview.
-This indicates an initiative and a willingness to learn more about the organisation and cultural settings.
+This indicates an initiative and a willingness to learn more about the organization and cultural settings.

 Speak Clearly and Concisely: If you need to speak fluently in an interview, you need to have proper interview preparation so you can actually express your thoughts.